 Ackworth School has two boarding houses – Girls’ School House and Boys’ School House.
-The main aim of both of the houses is to provide a ‘home from home’ – a place where boarders can relax, feel safe, enjoy each other’s company, or at times find a quiet place to wind down or work, and somewhere where they can find support and help if they have any concerns or worries.
+The main aim of both of the houses is to provide a ‘home from home’.

 Both 'houses' are located in the main school building which therefore provides a safe and secure environment whilst also giving easy access to all facilities including the dining rooms and classrooms.
 All doors to the boarding houses are secured by key pad locks so restricting access only to residents.
 There are common rooms within each house and also shared common rooms so that students from both can relax together after school and after prep.

-Each boarding house has modern study bedrooms, which are comfortable and well equipped; a number have ‘en-suite’ facilities.
-The rooms sleep between two and four boarders with those in the upper years having the smaller formats to allow them more privacy and quiet - important with GCSE, AS and A Level exams.
-Each of the boarding houses has a kitchen so that students can make themselves drinks and snacks and there are further areas in the houses where students can relax with televisions, DVD’s, books, games and pool tables.
+The bedrooms sleep between two and four boarders with those in the upper years having the smaller formats to allow them more privacy and quiet - important with GCSE and A Level exams.

 Each boarding house has a team of resident staff attached to it and is run by a resident House Parent – Christopher Bailey in Boys’ School House and Brenda Hodge in Girls’ School House.
 There is a member of staff and a matron on duty every day and this staff presence in each boarding house means that there is always someone available for support or help if required.
 If a student is ill during the school day there is an on-site health centre with a school doctor and nurse.